Dear participants,

 🕐 15:30–16:15

-Joint meeting of the Academic Programme Committee and Officers of the Commissions Committee.
+Joint meeting of all Commissions Officers with the Academic Programme Committee and Officers of the Commissions Committee.

 🕐 15:45–16:30